Baltoli/project-docs/notes/log.md

   adds the deleted field before copying the usage across.
 * Next step is to design the actual optimisation that informs the copy yes / no stage of the pass.
+* Extended the instrumenter so that it will skip over deleted usages without adding any extra instrumentation.
+Tested this on the locks experiments, and in simple cases it seems to work (allows the failing cases to pass when their usages of `acq_rel` are deleted).